Continuation of Nudity as a social norm – part I

 but otherwise depictions of ancient Greek women in sports are relatively scarce.

-Besides athletic sports, there were other games, like this one apparently resembling marbles.
+Besides athletic sports, there were other games, like this one resembling marbles.

-This photo above seem more like a warm up, but here is a good jump:
+This photo above looks more like a warm up, but here is a good jump:

 The natives Hawaiian who were one of the first nations to practice waive-surfing in modern history did it naked. (some sources say that surfing was probably invented in Peru about 3000 years ago!)